firstprayer/firstprayer.github.com/_posts/2014-11-28-spark-setup-in-ubuntu.md

 tags: []
 ---

 [Spark](https://spark.apache.org/) is a computational framework quite popular recently.
 Compared with Hadoop, it offers much nicer abstractions(e.g. Resilient Distributed Datasets).
 Here's how to configure a standalone-mode spark instance on ubuntu(I use 12.04).
-If you don't have the patience and just want to play, you can download it from [here](https://registry.hub.docker.com/u/firstprayer/big-data-related/) and follow the intruction at the end of this post.
+If you don't have the patience and just want to play, you can download the docker image from [here](https://registry.hub.docker.com/u/firstprayer/big-data-related/) and follow the instruction at the end of this post.

 ### 1. Set up Java
 In this case Oracle JDK is better than OpenJDK.
-To install Oracle SDK, first run:
+To install Oracle JDK, first run:

 {% highlight sh %}
 sudo apt-get install python-software-properties